-As a legislator, I’ve been concerned to reduce our contributions to climate change.
 Over the last few weeks, I’ve been trying to better understand the local flooding risks caused by the sea-level rise caused by climate change.
 (Of course, we should also continue to do all we can to control climate change).

 It’s hard to know how much the seas are going to rise.
 First, no one knows how much the people of the world will be able to reduce carbon emissions.
 Second, even within a given emissions scenario, the uncertainties are considerable.
 For example, if we just assume continually growing emissions, the estimates of probable local sea level rise vary by a factor of two from 3.2 feet to 7.4 feet by 2100.

 Much of Boston lies quite low, so these uncertainties matter.
 Given the huge uncertainties about long term sea level rise, local planners are mostly not looking past 2070.
 Within that horizon, the uncertainties are more manageable.
 In that time frame, it is clear that Boston will not be submerged like some low-lying islands in the Pacific; rather, what we face is a modestly increased risk of extreme storm flooding.